 - project_file (Required): Path to the sln file. - targets (Optional, Defaulted to None): List of targets to build. - upgrade_project (Optional, Defaulted to True): Will call devenv to upgrade the solution to your current Visual Studio. - build_type (Optional, Defaulted to None): Optional.
 Defaulted to None, will use the settings. build_type - arch (Optional, Defaulted to None): Optional.
 Defaulted to None, will use settings.arch - force_vcvars (Optional, Defaulted to False): Will ignore if the environment is already set for a different Visual Studio version. - parallel (Optional, Defaulted to True): Will use the configured number of cores in the conan.conf file (cpu_count). - toolset (Optional, Defaulted to None): Specify a toolset.
 Will append a /p:PlatformToolset option. - platforms (Optional, Defaulted to None): Dictionary with the mapping of archs/platforms from Conan naming to another one.
 It is useful for Visual Studio solutions that have a different naming in architectures.
 Example: platforms={"x86":"Win32"} (Visual solution uses "Win32" instead of "x86").
 This dictionary will update the default one:

-- use_env (Optional, Defaulted to True: Applies the argument /p:UseEnv=true to the msbuild() call. - vcvars ver (Optional, Defaulted to None): Specifies the Visual Studio compiler toolset to use. - winsdk_version (Optional, Defaulted to None): Specifies the version of the Windows SDK to use.
+• use_env (Optional, Defaulted to True: Applies the argument /p:UseEnv=true to the msbuild() call.

 get_command()

 Returns a string command calling msbuild